That Pet Placeby That Fish Place - That Pet Place3/6/2018 1:55 pm

 These dark leafy greens and fruit can be offered occasionally in small quantities:

-pumpkin (remove seeds
+pumpkin (remove seeds)

-should be used weekly and lightly dusted food.
+A vitamin D and Calcium supplement should be used weekly and lightly dusted food.
 Vitamins stick well to lettuce.
 Do not overuse vitamins because this can be toxic to your tortoise.

 Do not feed your tortoise a staple diet of fruit and vegetables it does not provide them with enough fiber and can cause diarrhea and other health problems.
 Fruit should be offered occasionally as a treat.